Chiang Mai Historic Walk

 Wat Doi Suthep and Kruba Srivichai

 We enjoy a typical “khao soi” lunch in one of our favourite restaurants before we head for our main destination of this afternoon: Wat Prathat Doi Suthep.
 It is the most famous temple of Chiang Mai, located on Suthep mountain.
 We stop briefly at the foot of the mountain.
 Here we find the shrine for the monk Kruba Srivichai, whose followers constructed the road up the mountain in 1935.
 After this, we continue to the temple.
-Views over Chiang Mai are really stunning.
+Walk up the famous stairway of Wat Doi Suthep.
+Views over Chiang Mai are stunning.
 We’ll spend time at the temple.

 Wat Palad, the forest temple